luthramanisha/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 Manisha Luthra is a fourth year PhD Student at Technical University of Darmstadt.
 She is affiliated to german research project MAKI which is about improving future internet by multi mechanism adaptations.
-In her research, she focuses on flexible operator placement in data streaming systems in the presence of heterogeneous infrastructure such as cloud, edge and fog nodes.
+In her research, she focuses on flexible operator placement in data streaming systems in the presence of heterogeneous infrastructure of cloud, edge and fog nodes.